The Minimalist Baby Registry: Beautiful, Intentional, and Canadian

 When using GetJoyBox, you can add notes to registry items, explaining your choices or suggesting alternatives.
 For example, add a note to a carrier: "We're focusing on versatile carriers for easy movement around the city and on hikes."
 For larger items, consider grouping them as 'group gift' options, allowing multiple guests to contribute toward a single significant purchase.
 This can help you acquire a high-quality stroller or crib.

 Remember that most guests want to give gifts you'll appreciate and use.
 By providing a well-thought-out, minimalist registry, you make their gift-giving easier and more meaningful.
-Focus on the benefits: less clutter, more intentionality, and a home filled with items you truly need.

 Quality Over Quantity: The Beauty of Intentional Choices